agrmohit/omnivore-epub/README.md

 # Omnivore EPUB

-A program to generate epub files from your unarchived [Omnivore](https://omnivore.app) articles
+A program to generate epub files from your [Omnivore](https://omnivore.app) articles

 It can also optionally send the ebook to your eReader using email